Fragment-based screening is now well-established as a powerful approach to early drug ("lead") discovery.

 For every visit you must email the RCaH User Office with the following information (you can copy and paste the subject of the email):

 Using the Crystallisation Facility at the Complex:

-If you have arranged with your XChem Local Contact to use the Crystallisation Facility at RCaH to set up plates on site then you need to request this specific type of access:
+Please arrange with your local contact if you need to use the Crystallisation Facility at RCaH to set up plates on site.

 You can either set-up crystal trays in your home lab and bring them with you or send the reagents for your XChem Local Contact to set up crystal trays at Diamond to be ready for your visit.

 If you have had a proposal accepted you will be sent a copy of the XChem User Form to fill in to try and ensure that your crystal system is compatible, and so that we know where we can offer you help and advice to achieve your desired experimental outcome.

 Alternatively, if you are thinking of applying to use the XChem Facility you may wish to have a look at the form to get an idea of what you should be aiming to achieve with your crystal system to make the most of an XChem experiment.

 Access the form - here.

 Travelling with crystals:

 If you intend to bring crystals to site please ensure that they: